yaostyle/nc_assignment/README.md

 # nc assignment

-An assignement to create Master and Slave applications
+An assignment to create Master and Slave applications

 What does it do?
  - The slave app sends a GET request to an api with a parameter random number from 1 to 5.